LEARN MORE ABOUT

 On behalf of the Climate Action Task Force, I was a driving force behind South Burlington’s adoption of an ordinance requiring that all new construction use renewable fuels for hot water, and primarily use renewable fuels for heating, presenting to the City Council on 8/8/2022.

 As a member of the Energy Committee, I was also a driving force behind the adoption of Solar Ready requirements (presentation here) for new commercial buildings in South Burlington, which requires all new commercial buildings to designate roof space for solar panels (a “Solar-Ready Zone”).
+In the absence of this requirement, building codes would not require a commercial roof to be constructed to handle the load of solar panels.
 At the same time, we updated the regulations to require that the rooflines of all new residential buildings be oriented to maximize solar gain potential, to the extent possible, and the street grid be oriented to maximize solar access and gain on abutting building lots and block faces.

 Recently we modified the regulations to make it easier to upgrade electrical panels by allowing above-ground utility lines where poles already exist.